varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 The std VMODs vmod.vcc file looks somewhat like this::

 	Module std
-	Meta meta_function
+	Init init_function
-	Function STRING toupper(STRING_LIST)
+	Function STRING toupper(PRIV_CALL, STRING_LIST)
 	Function STRING tolower(PRIV_VCL, STRING_LIST)
 	Function VOID set_ip_tos(INT)

 The first line gives the name of the module, nothing special there.

-The second line specifies an optional "Meta" function, which will be called whenever a VCL program which imports this VMOD is loaded or unloaded.
-You probably will not need such a function, so we will postpone that subject until further down.
+The second line specifies an optional "Init" function, which will be called whenever a VCL program which imports this VMOD is loaded.
+This gives a chance to initialize the module before any of the functions it implements are called.

 The next three lines specify two functions in the VMOD, along with the types of the arguments, and that is probably where the hardest bit